 - A concise list of 3-5 useful take-home points;

 - Information presented in sufficient detail to support the conclusions and take-home points, plus how the topic is unique or based on new information.

 The submission form also includes a required field for a 50-100 word biography of the potential presenter.
-Public speaking experience must be included; it is also helpful to include information on the speaker’s knowledge of or experience with the topic.
+Public speaking experience should be included if applicable; it is also helpful to include information on the speaker’s knowledge of or experience with the topic.

 After review of submissions

-All submissions will be reviewed within four to six weeks after the October 9 deadline; you will receive an email from the abstract system about whether your submission has been accepted or declined.
+All submissions will be reviewed within one month after the January 19 deadline; you will receive an email from the abstract system about whether your submission has been accepted or declined.
 (The email will come from Petfood Forum 2018 as the name, with an email address of firstname.lastname@example.org.)

 Authors will be required to sign a copyright release to permit publication of the abstract and the use or re-use of other materials.
 You will also be required to provide a photo (head shot) and, by a specified date, a longer, more developed abstract if your initial submission is not sufficient for publication.

-Failure to provide required files and information by the specified deadlines could result in your being replaced as a speaker for Petfood Forum 2018.
+Failure to provide required files and information by the specified deadlines could result in your being replaced as a speaker or poster presenter for Petfood Forum 2018.